-House Republicans tee up a vote on support for Israel after Jayapal’s comments about ‘racist’ state
+House Republicans tee up a vote on support for Israel after Democrat’s comments about ‘racist’ state

 “These are straightforward things that we should be supporting,” Rep. Debbie Wasserman Schultz, D-Fla., who is Jewish, told reporters.
 “But I certainly questioned the intentions of the Republicans by putting it on the floor.
 I wish their intentions were genuine”

-Schultz also called out House Republicans’ efforts to condemn Jayapal’s comments with a vote but their refusal to disinvite Democratic presidential hopeful Robert F. Kennedy Jr. from a hearing Thursday despite comments he made about the Covid-19 virus being engineered to spare Ashkenazi Jews and Chinese people.
+Schultz also called out House Republicans’ efforts to condemn Jayapal’s comments with a vote but their refusal to disinvite Democratic presidential hopeful Robert F. Kennedy Jr. from a hearing Thursday despite comments he made about the COVID-19 virus being engineered to spare Ashkenazi Jews and Chinese people.

 “That type of vile messaging and statements should never be given those world’s largest platforms to fan the flames of conspiracy theories and racial and ethnic and religious hate,” she said.